matthiasjost/dotnet-content-creators/README.md

 * 📖 Book authors
 * 🧾 Free or paid content
 * 🗺️ The country doesn't matter either, but I thought it is an excellent way to divide the list into sections and challenge everyone to find good creators from all countries.
 * 🧭 What I call the "main channel" is just what seems to be the most updated and well-known channel from where you would find all the other work from your creator best.
+* 🔗 Please add 3 links or less as the main channel (add channels with English content only).

 ## :calendar: 2022
 All creators under this section must have published something in 2022.